jmce22/pands-project/README.md

 This file will firstly give some background information to the dataset in question.

-I will the outline the steps I needed to take before I could get into the actual analysis itself: this includes the importing of libraries which I will use and a description of these, and the details of how my final python script will prints out a summary of each variable to a single text file.
+I will then outline the steps which I needed to take before I could begin the actual analysis itself: this includes importing the libraries which I will use for the project; giving a description of these libraries; and the details of how my final python script will print out a summary of each variable to a single text file.

+Finally I will give details of my analysis of the data set
-Next I will discuss the histograms I generated from the data, followed by the scatterplots of each pair of variables.
+* I will discuss the histograms I generated from the data,
+* Followed by the scatterplots of each pair of variables,

-I will then discuss any additional analyses I have carried out on the dataset.
+* Finally, I will  discuss any additional analyses I have carried out on the dataset.

+My project will conclude with a summary of my findings, and my thoughts upon conclusion of the project. \
+I will also provide a list of references which I used to complete my work.

 &nbsp;